Qarik-Group/concourse-tutorial/docs/basics/task-hello-world.md

 ## Miscellaneous

-If you're interested in creating new Docker images using Concourse (of course you are), then there is a future section [Push Docker Image](/miscellaneous/push-docker-image).
+If you're interested in creating new Docker images using Concourse (of course you are), then there is a future section [Create and Use Docker Images](/miscellaneous/docker-images).